 The process of handling money can be tiresome for companies, especially for payroll teams using a number of methods to complete employee payment.
 While some companies still utilize paper checks for payroll, the majority of businesses in the U.S. have implemented the Automated Clearing House for this procedure.
-In fact, 82 percent of U.S. workers are compensated via ACH, according to a study from the National Automated Clearing House Association.
+In fact, 82 percent of U.S. workers are compensated via ACH, according to a study.
 In addition, 79 percent of organizations that haven't introduced the practice are familiar with ACH.

 For both parties, the beginning of this relationship with ACH can be overwhelming.
 The process is brand new, and although it streamlines the payroll process for companies, the first few months can be a period of trial and error.
 With insider information on the practice, businesses can avoid as many of these early problems as possible.
 Cachet has some of the best practices new and current ACH users should follow:

 The majority of organizations are already aware there are local, state and federal obligations they must fulfill.
 What these companies may not know is that these responsibilities extend to the direct deposit process as well.
 The general procedure is regulated at a state level, according to Payments Journal.
 As a result, businesses with operations in more than one location – especially across states – may be subject to different rules.
 Some states prohibit organizations from making direct deposit mandatory, while others require companies to allow their employees to choose the financial institution the funds filter through.

 Either way, it's a good idea for payroll managers to request recorded permission from workers allowing direct deposit and designating the bank of their choice for the ACH processing portion of the procedure.